plone/plone.app.event/docs/architectural-overview.rst

 settings are stored in plone.registry.
 The event view is generic to ATEvent and DX based event types.

-The ical.py module provides adapters to build icalendar export files.
-The icalendar export view "ics_view" is also in there.

-There is also a "locales" directory which holds locale files.
-Well, this one might should go into plone.app.locales, but on the other hand - it's best placed in here in order to follow one of plone.app.event's design principles:
-"everything related in one package, minimum dependencies to plone.app.event from external packages."
+The ical submodule provides adapters and views for export and import to and from icalendar resources.

+The locales directory which holds locale files.

 In the portlets subpackage there are portlet_calendar (a complete rewrite) and portlet_events, both from plone.app.portlets, where only BBB imports exist, so